rsesha/Top-Correlations-to-a-Name/README.md

 <br>
 <b>Arguments <br></b>

-stocks: name of the dataframe that contains your time series data in this format: <br>
+<b>stocks</b>: name of the dataframe that contains your time series data in this format: <br>
 1. rows = each stock ticker or productname or country or whatever that list of things that represents this data
 1. columns = time series data.
 For example, monthly sales change, daily stock returns or monthly CPI change for each country
 <br><b>CAUTION: MAKE SURE YOU DIFFERENCE THIS TIME SERIES DATA BEFORE DOING CORRELATIONS.
 OTHERWISE, YOU'LL GET SPURIOUS CORRELATIONS!!</b>

-column_name: name of the column in which the rows have a name.
+<b>column_name</b>: name of the column in which the rows have a name.
 For example, stock tickers or country names, etc should be in this column.
 <br>
-search_string: name of the stock or country that you are searching for in the column_name above
+<b>search_string</b>: name of the stock or country that you are searching for in the column_name above
 <br>
-top: the top "n" number of rows that is highly correlated to your country or stock or whatever you are comparing.
+<b>top</b>: the top "n" number of rows that is highly correlated to your country or stock or whatever you are comparing.
 It can be either:
     integer: this will mean that you want the top 5 or 10 rows that correlate well to your search name
     fraction: this will mean that you want any rows that have a correlation higher than this fraction to be displayed in your chart.
 <br>